corsen2000/vim-mode-tutor/tour.md

 * dd -> deleting a line
 * yy -> copy a line

+Sample:

-Sample - This is a
+This is a
 nice little
 paragraph.

+Fix Me:

-Fix Me - This is a
+This is a
 intruder alert
 nice little
 intruder alert
 paragraph.

-Sample - Three times a line.
+Sample:

 Three times a line.
 Three times a line.
+Three times a line.

+Fix Me:

-Fix Me - Three times a line.
+Three times a line.